 Before considering ERP therapy for yourself or someone you know, it is crucial to have a clear understanding of what ERP entails.
 To dispel any misconceptions, we have addressed some common myths below.

 Merely confronting fears without incorporating response prevention perpetuates the cycles of OCD and prevents individuals from developing alternative ways of dealing with their obsessions.
-The combination of facing fears and practicing response prevention allows patients to break free from the grip of OCD and acquire valuable skills for managing their obsessions in a healthier manner.
+The combination of facing fears and practising response prevention allows patients to break free from the grip of OCD and acquire valuable skills for managing their obsessions in a healthier manner.

 Flooding is an alternative form of treatment for OCD that seeks to induce an overwhelming level of distress in patients by intensifying their obsessions.
 The aim is to reset the patient's nervous system and enable them to independently manage their obsessions.
 In contrast, exposure and response prevention (ERP) therapy follows a different approach.